william-xiao2/programming-fundamentals/docs/chapter_1/typecasting.md

 ValueError: invalid literal for int() with base 10: 'abc'
 ```

-Attempting to turn the string `abc` into an integer caused Python to crash, as
+Attempting to turn the string `'abc'` into an integer caused Python to crash, as
 one might expect.
 What is the numeric equivalent of that text?
 There is no
 well defined answer.